 But, what do I serve WITH the latkes?!?

-Last December, I read an article in the food section of the New York Times (or just "The Times" if you're a Jersey girl who also refers to the Big Apple as simply "The City") that got my hopes up then neatly crushed them.
+Last December, I read an article in the food section of the New York Times (or just "The Times" if you're a Jersey girl who also refers to the Big Apple as simply "The City") that got my hopes up, then neatly crushed them.
 I recall the tease to the link as purporting to offer Chanukah recipes for foods other than latkes.
 In reality, the recipe (though unique in it's own right) was more of an alternative dish to fry in olive oil for non-latkes night.
-I was hoping for the answer to my (and my mother's) annual question: what on Earth does one serve WITH the latkes?
+I was hoping for the answer to my (and my mother's) annual question: What on Earth does one serve WITH the latkes?

 Do not get me wrong; latkes are amazing.
 I love latkes.
-I could eat 7 and happily call them dinner.
+I could eat seven and happily call them dinner.
 But maybe I'd like to serve something besides skillets of crisped potatoes to my holiday guests...

 Several years ago, having just moved in to my own apartment and therefore having freezer space like I'd never had before, I froze bag upon bag of my fall CSA's veggie trimmings.
-Come Chanukah I used them to brew up a homeade veggie stock and added matzah balls.
+Come Chanukah I used them to brew up a homemade veggie stock and added matzah balls.
 The steaming bowls got rave reviews.

 Did it work?
-Let's just say that the following year's Chanukkah party, held during a Sunday night snowstorm, had record attendance.
+Let's just say that the following year's Chanukah party, held during a Sunday night snowstorm, had record attendance.
 My guests mingled and noshed with legume-filled mugs in one hand and latkes in the other, fighting off the chill from within.

-And, because there is a fine line between tradtion and repetition, I'm always looking to hear new ideas; what do you like to serve with your latkes?!?
+And, because there is a fine line between tradtion and repetition, I'm always looking to hear new ideas; what do you like to serve with your latkes?

 Vegetarian Lentil Soup Recipe